OpenTelemetry Observability v0.0.16

 • Duration of the most recent backup

-• Total number of successful backups
+• Total number of backup runs (split by outcome)

-• Total number of failed backups
+• Total number of backup verifications (split by outcome)

 • GRPC metrics